rhksgud92/Arrhythmia_Classification_ECG/README.md

 # Arrhythmia_Classification_ECG

-This is the repository for "Arrhythmia Classification ECG" from HEART DISEASE AI DATATHON 2021 in South Korea.
+This is the repository for "Arrhythmia Classification ECG Challenge" from HEART DISEASE AI DATATHON 2021 in South Korea.

 - If you have used our code in your research, please cite:
 ```